 We have a step by step guide on how to add your WordPress site to Google Search Console.

-If you’re not using Yoast SEO, then you can watch our video that shows an alternative way:
+If you’re not using AIOSEO, then you can watch our video that shows an alternative way:

-Once you have added your website to Google Search Console, click on the Crawl menu and then select Sitemaps.
+Once you have added your website to Google Search Console, click on the Sitemap from the left menu and then paste the last part of the sitemap URL.

 Once you have successfully added your sitemap, it will appear as pending.
 It does take Google some time to crawl your website.
 After a few hours, you would be able to see some stats about your sitemap.
 It will show you the number of links it found in your sitemap, how many of them got indexed, a ratio of images and web pages, etc.